Skip to main content

 Key Facts

-4. Ten focus areas: livelihood, road connectivity, electrification, health & village infra, financial inclusion, youth skill development, cooperatives/SHGs/FPOs, tourism & culture, education infra, telecom/TV connectivity.
+4. Ten focus areas: livelihood generation, road connectivity, electrification, health & village infrastructure, financial inclusion, youth empowerment & skill development, cooperatives/SHGs/FPOs, tourism & culture, education infrastructure, telecom/TV connectivity.

-5. Institutional mechanism promotes cooperatives, Self‑Help Groups (SHGs) and Farmer Producer Organizations (FPOs) for project implementation and asset maintenance.
+6. Implementation involves promotion of cooperatives, Self‑Help Groups (SHGs) and Farmer Producer Organizations (FPOs) for project management and asset maintenance.

 Background & Context